Darfik43/SkyCast/README.md

 ## Description

-Skycast is a web application to check up current weather.
+Skycast is a web application to check up the current weather.
 User can signup and start adding any locations.
 After this homepage starts to show added locations

 ## Technologies Used